vinc/littlewing/README.md

 A bitboard chess engine written in Rust.

-A work in progress since December 2014.
+A work in progress since December 2014, still maintained in 2018.

+Currently evaluated at 2000+ ELO on CCRL 40/4 Rating List.

 [![asciicast](https://asciinema.org/a/146112.png)](https://asciinema.org/a/146112)

 - Board representation
   - Bitboard with LLVM CTPOP and CTTZ
-  - FEN support
+  - Sliding piece attacks with Hyperbola Quintessence and First Rank Attacks
-  - Zobrist hashing
+  - Zobrist hashing with Xorshift RNG
   - Staged moves generation
   - MVV/LVA and SEE moves ordering with insertion sort
+  - FEN support
 - Search
   - Principal variation search
   - Quiescence search